xephora/Threat-Remediation-Scripts/WaveBrowser/readme.md

 ## Steps to remediate

 - Stops browser sessions
-- Removes from filesystem.
+- Removes WaveBrowser from the filesystem.
-- Removes scheduled task
+- Removes WaveBrowser scheduled tasks.
-- Removes registry keys
+- Removes WaveBrowser registry keys

 ### Why two scripts?
 I created an automated script that works well for a single local device.
 However, this script doesn't work with CrowdStrike due to issues with the environmental variables, so I created a simplified script for this reason.